Chiquita found liable for financing paramilitary group | KRDO

 In an amended Florida lawsuit, which was filed in 2008, the plaintiffs alleged payments from Chiquita to the AUC propped up the paramilitary group’s violence in Colombia and that the company should be held liable for the group’s murders.

-In a statement to CNN, Chiquita said it planned to appeal to jury’s verdict.
+In a statement to CNN, Chiquita said it planned to appeal the jury’s verdict.

 “The situation in Colombia was tragic for so many, including those directly affected by the violence there, and our thoughts remain with them and their families.
 However, that does not change our belief that there is no legal basis for these claims,” the company’s statement said.
 “While we are disappointed by the decision, we remain confident that our legal position will ultimately prevail.”